Housing Selection & Requirements

 An Approved Commuter

 A commuter is defined as someone who lives within a 30-mile radius of the campus at parent or guardian’s home.
-Commuters must submit appropriate documentation by the due date on the Housing Exemption Application found in the Housing Application.
+Commuters must submit appropriate documentation by the due date on the Housing Exemption Application found in the Housing Portal.
 Students listed as a commuter and later found living in off-campus quarters will be assigned a room and meal plan on campus and charged accordingly.

 Married